 After coaching at Union County, Moorman moved on and took the reigns as head coach at Farragut High School (Knoxville, Tenn).
 Though Moorman spent only one season there before making the transition to coaching at the college level, he was able to leave a mark coaching three state medalists in 2007.

 Moorman made his transition to the collegiate ranks by becoming an assistant coach at his alma mater, Carson-Newman College for two seasons.
 While with the Eagles he focused on C-N’s recruitment efforts.

-A graduate of Carson-Newman, he has spent time over the last 11 years as a technician and counselor for prominent college and national camps.
-He resides with his wife Amanda and daughters Blakley (4) and their most recent addition Mackenzie Jo in Chuckey, Tenn.
+A graduate of Carson-Newman, he has spent time as a technician and counselor for prominent college and national camps.
+He resides with his wife Amanda and daughters Blakley and Mackenzie Jo in Chuckey, Tenn.